advanced-chat/vue-advanced-chat/README.md

 }
 ```

-(4) `textareaActionHandler` can be used to add an extra icon on the left of the textarea.<br>
+(4) `textareaActionHandler` can be used to add an extra icon on the right of the textarea, and recieve an event when clicking it.
-By default, adding this event will automatically display a microphone icon.
-In that case, you can implement a speech recognition system and update the textarea value by using `roomMessage` prop.

 (5) All file params contain: `{ blob, localURL, name, size, type }`